wiremock/wiremock.org/_docs/junit-jupiter.md

 ---
 layout: docs
-title: 'JUnit 5+ Jupiter Usage'
+title: "JUnit 5+ Jupiter Usage"
+meta_title: The JUnit 4.x Rule | WireMock
 toc_rank: 21
-description: Running WireMock with the JUnit 5 Jupiter test framework.
+description: WireMock includes a JUnit rule, compatible with JUnit 4.x and JUnit 5 Vintage.
+This provides a convenient way to manage one or more WireMock instances in your test cases
 ---

 The JUnit Jupiter extension simplifies running of one or more WireMock instances in a Jupiter test class.